 Online directories dominate the first page of the search results and that comes as an advantage for small-sized business, who have a limited marketing budget compared to medium to large-sized business.

-That, in no way, mean that they are out of the game.
+That, in no way, means that they are out of the game.
 Small businesses can take advantage of local searches, especially targeting mobile users who can get directions to your physical store or make a phone call with just a tap on their smartphone.

 According to ComScore, nearly 80 percent of local searches on mobile devices turned into purchases, with close to 90 percent of those purchases being made in a physical store.